jupyterlab/jupyterlab-github/README.md

 ## Prerequisites

-- JupyterLab 3.0
+- JupyterLab > 3.0
 - A GitHub account for the server extension

 ## Installation

 As discussed above, this extension has both a server extension and a lab extension.
-Both extensions will be installed by default when installing from PyPI, but you may have only lab extension installed if you used the Extension Manager in JupyterLab 3.x.
+Both extensions will be installed by default when installing from PyPI, but you may have only lab extension installed if you used the Extension Manager in JupyterLab.

 We recommend completing the steps described below as to not be rate-limited.
 The purpose of the server extension is to add GitHub credentials that you will need to acquire